0sigma101/IOT-ML-Smart-Sprinkler/ReadMe.md

    - Create a BLYNK project and obtain your authentication token.
    - Update the firmware code with your BLYNK authentication token.
    - Configure the BLYNK IoT dashboard following the setup instructions in the `dashboard` directory.
+   - Refer to the Video to check for the dashboard variable

 2. **Upload Code:**
-   - Connect your Arduino to your computer.
+   - Connect your ESP32 to your computer.
    - Open the provided Arduino sketch in the Arduino IDE.
    - Select the correct board and port from the `Tools` menu.
    - Upload the code to the Arduino.